 Our regular monthly Open Meetings are held at the Willersey Village Hall which has ample parking on the second Thursday of each month starting at 2.00pm and usually finishing by 4.00pm.
 The Village Hall is situated off the Willersey High Street on the B4632 between Broadway & Mickleton.
+From the 1st of April we will meet on the 2nd Wednesday at Western sub Edge village hall for the remainder of the year.
+This is due to upgrading work at Willersey.

 So do come along and join us as you will be made very welcome.